 Philip H. Coelho has been a member of our Board since October 2002 and currently chairs the Nominating & Corporate Governance Committee of our Board.
-Mr. Coelho is the Chairman and CEO of PHC Medical, a consulting business.
+Mr. Coelho is the Chairman and Chief Technology Officer of Trenchant BioSystems, Inc, a biotech company formed in November 2023 and located in San Diego, California.
 Mr. Coelho was Chief Technology Officer of ThermoGenesis Corp., a wholly owned subsidiary of Thermogenesis Holdings, Inc, a leading regenerative medicine company that develops, commercializes and markets a range of automated technologies for cell-based therapeutics from July 2017 until his resignation in February 2022.
 Mr. Coelho served as Co-Founder and Chief Technology Officer of SynGen, Inc. a company enabling regenerative cures through the application of innovative engineering and President of PHC Medical, Inc., a company providing consulting services for enterprises in the medical device related cell therapy field.
 Previously, from October 1986 until 2008, Mr. Coelho founded and was employed by ThermoGenesis Corp., at the time a company focused on the blood processing and hospital/woundcare markets.
 Mr. Coelho was Chairman and Chief Executive Officer of ThermoGenesis from December 1989 until May 2007 and served as its Chief Technology Architect from June 2007 until May 2008.
 From October 1986 to September 1989, Mr. Coelho held the position of Vice President and Director of Research, Development and Manufacturing with ThermoGenesis.
-Prior to his association with ThermoGenesis, from October 1983 to October 1986 Mr. Coelho was President of Castleton, Inc., a company that developed and licensed ultrarapid heat transfer technology to ThermoGenesis.
-Mr. Coelho currently serves on the board of directors of Ampio Pharmaceuticals, Inc. Mr. Coelho holds a Bachelor of Science degree in Mechanical Engineering from the University of California, Davis.
-The Board believes the characteristics that qualify Mr. Coelho to be a director of our company include his long-term experience in the pharmaceutical industry and his business leadership experience, including his service on the board of directors of ot
+Prior to his association with ThermoGenesis, from October 1986 Mr. Coelho was President of Castleton, Inc., a company that developed and licensed ultra-rapid heat transfer technology to ThermoGenesis.
+Mr. Coelho served on the board of directors of Mediware Information Systems, Inc. from 1998 until it was sold to Thoma-Bravo Corp in 2012, and Ampio Pharmaceuticals, Inc. from 2011 until his resignation in May 2022.
+Mr. Coelho holds a Bachelor of Science degree in Mechanical Engineering from the University of California, Davis.